okta/okta-signin-widget/README.md

         onSuccess(schema);
     }
     ```
- - **preSubmit:** Callback used primarily to modify the request parameters sent to Okta API.
+ - **preSubmit:** Callback used primarily to modify the request parameters sent to the Okta API.

     ```javascript
      // The callback function is passed 3 arguments: postData, onSuccess, onFailure